Rogue River Wars: War

 In 1855, this friction culminated in open conflict, which lasted into 1856, and is now called the Rogue River War.
 The Guide to the Cayuse, Yakima, and Rogue River Wars Papers 1847–1858 at the University of Oregon summarizes the war as follows:

 Throughout the 1850s, Governor Stevens of the Washington Territory clashed with the U.S. Army over Indian policy: Stevens wanted to displace Indians and take their land, but the army opposed land grabs.
 White settlers in the Rogue River area began to attack Indian villages, and Captain Smith, commandant of Fort Lane, often interposed his men between the Indians and the settlers.
 In October 1855, he took Indian women and children into the fort for their own safety; but a mob of settlers raided their village, killing 27 Indians.
 The Indians killed 27 settlers expecting to settle the score, but the settlers continued to attack Indian camps through the winter.
 On May 27, 1856, Captain Smith arranged the surrender of the Indians to the US Army, but the Indians attacked the soldiers instead.
 The commander fought the Indians until reinforcements arrived the next day; the Indians retreated.
 A month later, they surrendered and were sent to reservations.

 Suffering from cold, hunger, and disease on the Table Rock Reservation, a group of Takelma returned to their old village at the mouth of Little Butte Creek in October 1855.
 After a volunteer militia attacked them, killing 23 men, women, and children, they fled downriver, attacking whites from Gold Hill to Galice Creek.
-Confronted by volunteers and regular army troops, the Indians at first repulsed them; however, after nearly 200 volunteers launched an all-day assault on the remaining natives, the war ended at Big Bend (at RM 35 or RK 56) on the lower river.
+A group of Takelma Indians attacked the fortified home of William B. Hay, also known as Fort Hay, on March 23, 1856.
+The battle raged throughout the day, and the Indians retreated just before troops under Major Bruce arrived from Fort Vannoy in the morning.
+2 days later, troops under Major Bruce clashed with Indians at 8 Dollar Mountain to the South-East of Fort Hay.
+At the Battle of Big Bend, The Indians were confronted by volunteers and regular army troops, and at first repulsed them; however, after nearly 200 volunteers launched an all-day assault on the remaining natives, the war ended at right there (at RM 35 or RK 56) on the lower river.
 By then, fighting had also ended near the coast, where, before retreating upstream, a separate group of natives had killed about 30 whites and burned their cabins near what later became Gold Beach.

 Most of the Rogue River Indians were removed in 1856 to reservations further north.
 About 1,400 were sent to the Coast Reservation in central Oregon, later renamed the Siletz Reservation.
 They were placed with other Indians who were from Coastal Salish tribes, such as the Tillamook, the Siletz, and the Clatsop.
 To protect 400 natives still in danger of attack at Table Rock, Joel Palmer, the Oregon Superintendent of Indian Affairs, ordered their removal to the newly established Grande Ronde Reservation in Yamhill County, Oregon.